 - Always start with a demo account.
 Even if you are relatively experienced, it is a good idea to use the demo account so you can find yourself around the new trading venue.

-- Full spectrum trading – adopt different strategies with different platforms and a ix of asset classes.
+- Full-spectrum trading – adopt different strategies with different platforms and an ix of asset classes.
 This will help to avoid situations in which all your trades fall foul to a problem unique to one bot.
 Traders should also trade across a variety of asset classes – diversifying in this way means, for example, if stocks go down one month, bonds or precious metals may have gone up.

 Algorithmic Trading Pros & Cons

 - Fully automated trading is ideal for passive investing

 - Guards against common errors associated with investor psychology

 - Computers and their software never sleep – you can research and monitor the financial markets 24/7